PredictLand/PL-TEC-PLPipes/README.md

 Several things:

-1. It is a thin layer integrating several technologies so they can be used easily and efficiently to solve common data science problems.
+1. It is a thin layer integrating several technologies so that they can be used easily and efficiently to solve common data science problems.

 2. It is an automation framework for creating data processing pipelines.